DevRel-Foundation/governance/README.md

+>[!NOTE]
 > Work-in-progress document.
 People can contribute to its content by submitting a Pull Request or raising an Issue
 >
 > There is a work-in-progress Frequently Asked Questions document that provides further details about the model, progress, and scope of the Developer Relations Foundation's formation.
 To learn more, please visit our FAQ section [here](https://github.com/DevRel-Foundation#faq).